ulfalizer/nesalizer/README.md

 # Nesalizer #

 A work-in-progress NES emulator.
-Uses a low-level pixel-based renderer that simulates the real PPU and omits most prediction and catch-up for straightforward and easy-to-debug code.
+Uses a low-level pixel-based renderer that simulates the real PPU, going to through the motions of sprite evaluation and pixel selection, and omits most prediction and catch-up for straightforward and easy-to-debug code.
+This makes many effects that require special handling in other emulators work automagically.
+Peaks at around 42% of one core on my two-year-old 2600K Core i7, but there's still room for improvement.

 Still lacks a GUI and save states, so not worth using yet from a user's perspective.
 Will include some cool unique features later on. :)

 ## Building ##